fbpx

 How a popular Toronto venue holds a special place in First Nations and Canadian history.

-N estled on the corner of Queen Street West and Dovercourt, The Great Hall remains a historical treasure trove among a flurry of new housing and commercial developments.
-Today, this popular venue hosts concerts, talks, parties, and of course, us, who will be launching our annual Intersections festival.
+Nestled on the corner of Queen Street West and Dovercourt Road, The Great Hall is a historical treasure trove among a flurry of new housing and commercial developments.
+Today, this popular venue hosts concerts, talks, parties, and more.
+Though home to many lively happenings, few know the story of Tom Longboat and Longboat Hall.

-Longboat Hall, one of two concert spaces within the Great Hall facility, was once a YMCA gymnasium surrounded by an elevated track.
+Longboat Hall, one of two concert spaces within The Great Hall facility, was once a YMCA gymnasium surrounded by an elevated track.
 You can still walk on it today.
-Its namesake, Tom Longboat (or Cogwagee), once ran laps around this track while training as a professional distance runner, and in doing so, rose above the competition to become an Olympian, war hero, Canadian icon and one of the most famous First Nations’ athletes in recorded history.
+Its namesake, Tom Longboat (Gagwe:gih), once ran laps around this track while training as a professional distance runner, and in doing so, rose above the competition to become an Olympian, war hero, Canadian icon and one of the most famous First Nations’ athletes in recorded history.

 A. Meadows, Abbie E. Wood, Bill Queal, and Tom Longboat pose at Ebbets Field in Brookyln, NY (Image Source: Wikimedia Commons)

-A member of the Onondaga people, Longboat grew up in the Six Nations Grand River Reserve, and much to his dismay, attended the local Mohawk Institute Residential School.
-The Canadian Indian residential school system, which Stephen Harper formally apologized for in 2011, sought to assimilate First Nations youth by promoting a eurocentric, Judeo-Christian model of the ideal Canadian.
+A member of the Onondaga Nation, Longboat grew up in the Six Nations of Grand River Reserve, and attended the local Mohawk Institute Residential School.
+The Canadian Residential School System sought to assimilate Indigenous youth by enforcing a eurocentric, Judeo-Christian model of life, erasing (often through abusive means) the children’s connection to their own culture.

 A year later, Longboat represented Canada in the marathon at the 1908 Olympics in London.
 Though heavily favoured before the race, he struggled and ultimately collapsed in the final quarter.
 Despite the failure, the race turned distance racing into an international sensation, and in a highly-publicized 1909 competition, Longboat became a distance running world champion.